jjmchew/jjmchew.github.io/RB189/01-notes.md

   - when counting - more efficient for db (don't need to pass ALL data to application in order to count)
   - only include the data required in each hash (e.g., separate todos info from list hash)

+## Lessons learned from adding db in personal project
+- Use of a custom class to store data created an extra step when pulling from and pushing to db (i.e., had to convert to and from the custom class)
+- use of the custom class to manage qty (e.g., `Item#use`) meant that both the data store and the session managed adding/removing items - I didn't create a 'clean' (consistent) interface;  need to be consistent in future
+- in yml: easy to just write everything stored in ruby objects (e.g., source of truth was ruby objects)
+  - i.e., `item#[some method]` to alter entire object, then `PersistYML#write_list` to write everything (incl. changes)
+- in db: db needs to be source of truth - need to manage the 'diff' - i.e., what's been changed and push just that change to db (doesn't make sense to just write the entire object back to db)
+- naming of classes, variables, fields - I use 'list' in the app, but 'inventory' in the object : big potential to be confusing;  should be consistent between app / class / objects / db
+- once custom class objects have been created they 'carry' the methods created in them, no need to 'require' the class file
+  - i.e., persist_yml.rb can invoke the custom class methods on 'Inventory' and 'Item' class objects without needing `require 'inventory'` or `require 'item'` statements
+  - NOTE:  this example might be working since the test suite REQUIRES app.rb which requires item / inventory - as long as the required definition is included SOMEWHERE, then the code will work

 # References
 [^1]: [Executing SQL Statements from Ruby](https://launchschool.com/lessons/10f7102d/assignments/003e5e30)
 [^2]: [Project Setup](https://launchschool.com/lessons/10f7102d/assignments/2090528a)